 PASSPORT & LEGAL DOCUMENT REQUIREMENTS

-Below are passport guidelines as of March 2022, however they are subject to change.
-We strongly encourage all guests to visit the Department of Homeland Security website (http://www.dhs.gov) or the Foreign Affairs & International Trade Canada website (http://www.voyage.gc.ca) for the most up-to-date traveler information including passport and visa requirements as well as travel advisories and safety recommendations.
+Below are passport guidelines as of March 2023, however they are subject to change.
+We strongly encourage all guests to visit the Department of Homeland Security website (http://www.dhs.gov) or the Foreign Affairs & International Trade Canada website (http://www.voyage.gc.ca) for the most up-to-date traveler information, as applicable, including passport and visa requirements as well as travel advisories and safety recommendations.

-Please Note: Guests who fail to have the required documents as determined by U.S. Customs & Immigration will be denied boarding and such guests shall not be entitled to any refund nor shall On the Blue Cruise, and/or NCL Cruise Line, have any further liability to such guests.
+Please Note: Guests who fail to have the required documents as determined by U.S. Customs & Immigration will be denied boarding and such guests shall not be entitled to any refund nor shall OTB and/or NCL Cruise Line, have any further liability to such guests.

 IMPORTANT NOTE: Your name, as listed on your travel documents, must exactly match your name as listed on your Cruise documents.